NCG77/bespoke/README.md

 1. **Sign Up/Login**: Create an account or log in with existing credentials
 2. **Record Audio**: Click the record button to start capturing audio
-3. **Automatic Processing**:
-   - Audio is automatically uploaded to AssemblyAI for transcription
+3. **Automatic Processing**: Audio is automatically uploaded to AssemblyAI for transcription
-   - Transcript is sent to Groq's AI for intelligent summarization
-4. **Receive Notes**: Summarized notes are sent to your registered email (if notifications are enabled)
-5. **Language Support**: Choose between English and Hindi for transcription
+4. **Language Support**: Choose between English and Hindi for transcription

 ## Configuration